edinburgh-napier/set09121/lectures/lecture2.md

 <!-- .element: class="fragment" -->
 <br>
-Submitting a game that doesn't run, due to something like missing .DLLs will loose you serious marks. <!-- .element: class="fragment" -->
+Submitting a game that doesn't run, due to something like missing .DLLs will lose you serious marks. <!-- .element: class="fragment" -->